pdiu/etl-project/Personal notes.md

 Outcomes:
 - Successfully re-created Snowflake account, all resources as before using template, and repointed everything successfully!
 Only took 1 hour, so nice.
 - Updated one of the staging models to be an incremental model, familiarized with Jinja if statement

+# 2024
+## April
+### 04
+Aye we're baaack.
+Let's finish this thing off now that we got a hell of a lot more dbt, data modelling and Snowflake professional work experience under our belts.

+Objectives(for this comeback):
+- Setup project with dbt core instead of dbt cloud
+- Still use Snowflake trial account as I don't want to go the route of persisting data in Docker through Docker volumes
+- Setup best practice dbt models.
+Source, staging, intermediate, core, and presentation models
+- Complete streamlit app with at least 3 analytical queries that are actually useful, as in I would use it
+- Deploy streamlit app in Docker container and make it modular so that anyone with this repo can just run it easily